Daniel-Chin/NYULoginPageVerify/readme.md

 Source Code at https://github.com/Daniel-Chin/NYULoginPageVerify

 This extension is not published by NYU authority.
 The author is Daniel Chin from NYU Shanghai.

+## Privacy policy
+I don't upload anything out of your machine.
+Even on your machine, I only keep two variables (just to know when it pushed the last notification).